sandlerben/wikiracer/README.md

 ## Synopsis

-Go application which finds a path from one Wikipedia page to another by following links.
+wikiracer is a Go application which plays ["The Wikipedia Game"](https://en.wikipedia.org/wiki/Wikiracing).
+It takes a start page and an end page and follows hyperlinks to get from the start page to the end page as quickly as possible.

 ## Basic Usage

-Start a wikiracer server on port `8000` (the port can be customized with `WIKIRACER_PORT`)
+Start a wikiracer server on port `8000` (the port can be customized with the `WIKIRACER_PORT` environment variable)

 ```
 $ wikiracer